pclaridy/body-fat-predictive-analytics/README.md

 ## **7. Outcome**

+The results of this analysis highlight a few important conclusions:

-- The **Stepwise Regression Model** had the lowest MSE in the initial evaluation (0.0108), indicating high prediction accuracy.
+- **Stepwise Regression had the lowest MSE in the initial test set.**
+  When the models were evaluated on a single holdout set, Stepwise Regression produced the most accurate predictions.
+Its mean squared error was the smallest of all models, indicating it captured the underlying relationships in the data effectively.

-- The **Best Subset Model** showed the lowest **average MSE** during Monte Carlo simulation (0.0567), suggesting strong consistency across resamples.
+- **Best Subset Regression had the lowest average MSE across simulations.**
-- Regularized models (Ridge, LASSO) were less effective in this case, with LASSO especially underperforming, likely due to multicollinearity and lack of dominant sparse features.

-These results show that variable selection-based linear models can outperform penalized methods in clean, well-structured datasets with few noisy predictors.
+  Across multiple iterations using Monte Carlo cross-validation, the Best Subset model consistently yielded the best average performance.
+This suggests that it generalized better across different subsets of the data and was the most reliable model overall.

+- **Linear models with variable selection performed better than regularized and dimension-reduction models.**
+  In this dataset, models that selected the most relevant variables outperformed more complex approaches such as Ridge, LASSO, Principal Component Regression, and Partial Least Squares.
+This suggests that the signal in the data was strong enough that simple, well-selected predictors were more effective than techniques that added regularization or transformed the feature space.

 ---

 ## **8. Tools Used**

 - **Language**: R
-- **Packages**: `ggplot2`, `dplyr`, `glmnet`, `pls`, `leaps`
+- **Libraries**: `ggplot2`, `dplyr`, `glmnet`, `pls`, `leaps`
-- **Model Types**: Full Linear, Subset, Stepwise (AIC), Ridge, LASSO, PCR, PLS
+- **Model Types**: Linear Regression, Stepwise Regression, Subset Selection, Ridge, LASSO, PCR, PLS
-- **Validation**: Monte Carlo simulations
+- **Validation Method**: Monte Carlo simulations with MSE as the evaluation metric
-- **Reporting**: R Markdown and inline commentary
-- **Visuals**: Scatter plots, residual diagnostics, histograms, and Q-Q plots saved in the `/figures` directory
+- **Visualizations**: Diagnostic and performance plots available in the [figures directory](https://github.com/pclaridy/us-housing-market-analytics-2023/tree/main/reports/figures)

 ---

 ## **9. Business Impact / Use Case**

-Accurately estimating body fat percentage has wide applications in:
+Accurately predicting body fat percentage from non-invasive physiological measurements has a wide range of applications:

-- **Personalized fitness tracking**
-- **Clinical health monitoring**
-- **Military and athletic readiness screening**
-- **Insurance underwriting and risk evaluation**

-This project demonstrates how interpretable regression models can be applied to derive reliable body composition insights, avoiding the need for expensive or invasive measurement procedures.
+- **Healthcare Providers** can use these models for early detection of obesity-related risk factors, allowing for proactive patient counseling and interventions without needing expensive tools like DEXA scans.
+- **Fitness Professionals** and **Athletic Programs** can implement these models in performance tracking apps to monitor changes in body composition over time using accessible inputs.
+- **Insurance Companies** may incorporate predictive models into underwriting processes to assess long-term health risks in a cost-efficient and data-driven manner.
+- **Wearable Technology Companies** could integrate this kind of modeling into apps or devices, offering users a more holistic view of their physical health based on simple measurements.
+- **Research and Public Health** agencies can use these approaches to evaluate trends in body composition at the population level and identify at-risk groups using readily available data.

+This project demonstrates how accessible statistical methods and data science techniques can offer practical, scalable tools for understanding human health and driving evidence-based decisions in both personal and professional domains.